DJ Zinhle: Career

 (RISA) and it was also voted as 2019's Song of The Year.
 DJ Zinhle was chosen as the headline act for the inaugural Red Bull Music Experience in Cape Town.

+"Siyabonga" with Kabza De Small, Nokwazi, Black Motion was released on November 26, 2021.
+The song debuted number 24 on both Local and International streaming charts.

 In 2021, she co-hosted talent show competition on Sabc 1 called 1's and 2's alongside DJ Tira and DJ Speedsta.
-Towards the end of 2021, she announced Unexpected her upcoming reality show which will be premiered on BET Africa.
+Towards the end of 2021, she announced Unexpected her reality show which premiered on BET Africa.

+"Thula" by Zinhle and Cici was released on July 7, 2023.
+The song debuted number 3 in South Africa and charted number 1 on Metro FM Top 30 Countdown charts.